 While there is activity at both the state and federal levels to reform the VET sector, the Queensland business community continues to confront issues and problems with various elements of the sector, leading to significant levels of employer disengagement.
-The reasons for this include the operation of funding models that preclude flexibility and responsiveness to the needs of employers with respect to skills sets and course content; accessibility difficulties for employers operating in regional settings; doubts over the quality and value-for-money of skills and training delivered by Queensland's largest public provider, TAFE Queenland; and inadequate messaging from the sector on the importance of skills.
-The VET sector must be better aligned with the requirements of employers, and the reality of Queensland's patchwork economy.
+The reasons for this include the operation of funding models that preclude flexibility and responsiveness to the needs of employers with respect to skills sets and course content; accessibility difficulties for employers operating in regional settings; doubts over the quality and value-formoney of skills and training delivered by Queensland's largest public provider, TAFE Queenland; and inadequate messaging from the sector on the importance of skills.
+The VET sector must be better aligned with the requirements of employers, and the reality of Queensland's patchwork economy, if Queensland is to grow its four pillar economy and reduce unemployment.